Sperry (brand): US Sailing Team Sperry

 Sperry is the official footwear sponsor of the US Sailing Team Sperry, the US Junior Olympic Sailing Team and the US Paralympics Sailing Team.

 America's Cup

 In 1987, Sperry Top-Sider served as the official sponsor of the America's Cup World Series.
 Sperry shoes were worn by champion sailor Dennis Conner during the race.
 Sperry served as the footwear sponsor for the America's Cup sailing tournament for several years, but later began to sponsor other sailing events.

-In 2015 Sperry became the official Footwear Partner of the 35th America's Cup and the official footwear supplier for Oracle Team USA.
+In 2015, Sperry became the official footwear partner of the 35th America's Cup and the official footwear supplier for Oracle Team USA.

-In 2016 Sperry also became the Official Footwear supplier of SoftBank Team Japan.
-Through their America's Cup partnership, Sperry announced that they would collaborate with athletes to create custom footwear to wear during the rigorous competition.
+In 2016, Sperry also became the official footwear supplier of SoftBank Team Japan.
+Through their America's Cup partnership, Sperry announced that they would collaborate with athletes to create custom footwear to wear during the competition.